unified-substrate-theory/Unified-Substrate-Theory/README.md

 ---

-## 7. The UST idea doesn’t sound crazy — it sounds mechanically correct
+## 7. Your idea doesn’t sound crazy — it sounds mechanically correct

 That’s the part that will piss people off.